 Scottish Parliament

-Near the end of the Royal Mile is the modern (and seemingly out of place) Scottish Parliament Building – and it is definitely a must see Edinburgh sight.
+Near the end of the Royal Mile is the modern (and seemingly out of place) Scottish Parliament Building – but it’s definitely a must see Edinburgh sight.

 The New Scottish Parliament has only existed since 1999 (and the building since 2004).
 The original Parliament of Scotland was the legislature for the Kingdom of Scotland.
 When they merged with the Kingdom of England in 1707, forming Great Britain, the Parliament of Scotland was abolished.

 Today, the Scottish Parliament has broad powers to govern – but is still under the Parliament of Great Britain (although independence is a hot topic).
-Visitors are able to enter the Scottish Parliament Building for tours and sessions (and it’s free!).
+Visitors are able to enter the Scottish Parliament Building for tours and sessions for free.

 Palace of Holyroodhouse and The Queen’s Gallery

-Marking the east end of the Royal Mile and home to the late Queen Elizabeth II when she visited Edinburgh, the Holyrood Palace has a long history as an official royal residence.
-It’s certainly a must see for your 3 Day Edinburgh Travel Itinerary.
+Marking the east end of the Royal Mile, Holyrood Palace has a long history as an official royal residence.
+It’s certainly an important place to see your 3 Day Edinburgh Travel Itinerary.

 Visitors (with a ticket) can tour the lavishly decorated State Apartments, the grand Throne Room, the Great Gallery, and the Chambers of Mary, Queen of Scots.
 Each room is decorated with fine furnishings and artwork.
 Outside, the medieval Holyrood Abbey and palace gardens can also be explored.